hoijui/osh-dir-std-rs/README.md

-(and optionally directories) of the project, either on [`stdin`]( https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)), or in a file whichs name is given as the first argument.
+(and optionally directories) of the project, either on [`stdin`]( https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)), or in a file given as the first argument.
 This list might come from git
 (or any other [version control system (VCS)]( https://en.wikipedia.org/wiki/Version_control) used),